 - Favourite Brands

 When creating the buyer personas specific to your company, you should also consider your company’s advocates.
-Creating content for your company’s most avid supporters means that they will continue to promote your brand in a positive light.
-Even if the individual does not make a purchase after reading your content, they have the potential to sway the opinions of others.
+Creating content for your company’s most avid supporters means that they'll continue to promote your brand in a positive light.
+Even if the individual doesn't make a purchase after reading your content, they have the potential to sway the opinions of others.

 Create a buyer persona focused on your industry influencers.
 Your industry’s most well-known figures are likely to have a large social following and cast a large influence.
-Impress them with your content and you are likely to see your popularity rocket.
-Producing content tailored to your industry’s influencer increases the chance that they will share your content on social networks – improving your brand visibility.
+Impress them with your content and you're likely to see your popularity rocket.
+Producing content tailored to your industry’s influencers increases the chance that they'll share your content on social networks – improving your brand visibility.

 - Is it important to drive email opens so that your email recipients read the copy enclosed in your campaign?